 From: Burton RM, Kozel WM, Penley RP, Ward GH, Chapman RS.
 Application and evaluation of portable field instruments for measuring Forced Expiratory Volume of children and adults in environmental health surveys.
 Environmental Health Perspectives, 1974; 8: 123-131.
 Page 125.

 Donti Pulmonary Performance Analyzer.
 Manufactured by Cavitron.
 Advertisement in Chest, vol 65, no 3, March 1974, page 356D.
 Although it had a digital display it was primarily analog circuitry.

-Marion Labs Spirostat, 1970s: The Marion Labs Spirostat was an odd blend of optical, analog and digital components.
-It used a disposable turbine sensor.
-An optical pickup counted the revolutions and converted them to volume.
-A volume-time curve was printed using a packed array of optical fibers onto Polaroid film and the plastic overlay was used to measure FVC and FEV1.
+Marion Labs Spirostat, 1970s: The Marion Labs Spirostat was an odd blend of optical, analog and digital components that used a disposable turbine sensor.
+An optical pickup counted the revolutions, converted them to volume and a volume-time curve was printed using a packed array of optical fibers onto Polaroid film and the plastic overlay was used to measure FVC and FEV1.
 The turbine was small (less than 1/2″ in diameter) and resistance through the sensor was high.
 Manufactured and sold in the late 1970’s.
 Picture found on a Ebay listing.

 Monaghan M403, 1974: Used a hot-wire sensor.
 The readout was digital, the rest of its electronic circuitry was likely analog.
 From: The British Journal of Anesthesia, 1974, Vol 46, No.2, Page 1.